denisdavydovich/denisdavydovich/README.md

 ## Hi there 👋

 - I'm Junior Data Analyst
-- I’m currently learning  Data Analytics in Yandex.Practicum
+- Learn Data Analytics at Yandex.Practicum
 - There will be my pet-projects from Yandex
 - And some other projects